The Story Behind Florida's Abandoned Overseas Railroad Will Boggle Your Mind

 Where is the Overseas Highway in Florida?

-Built in the early 1900s originally as what was supposed to be the Overseas Railroad, the stretch of rail barely survived a devastating hurricane in the 1930s, which put it permanently out of commission.
-The rail was converted to the Overseas Highway instead, which remained until its own replacement came about in the 1980s.
+Built back in the early 1900s originally as what was supposed to be the Overseas Railroad, the stretch of rail barely survived a devastating hurricane in the 1930s, which put it permanently out of commission.
+The Flagler Railroad to Key West converted to the Overseas Highway instead, which remained until its own replacement came about in the 1980s.
 Its remains can be found about two miles west of Marathon, Florida, in the central Florida Keys.
+Flagler's Folly is still one of the most talked about bridges in the state.

 Where are some interesting abandoned places in Florida?